 The Smithsonian Astrophysical Observatory is working with a group of international partners to build the first of a new generation of the world’s largest and most powerful telescopes.
 Upon completion, the Giant Magellan Telescope (GMT) will be the largest optical telescope in the world, producing images of the universe with 10 times the clarity of the Hubble Space Telescope.

 Preparations are already underway in the Chilean Andes at the Las Campanas Observatory.
 Here, in the remote Atacama Desert, the GMT will profit from some of the clearest, driest skies on Earth.
-When finished, the telescope will stand 25-meters high, with seven of the largest telescope mirrors ever employed.
-Each mirror will be 8.4 meters in diameter and together will provide more than 380 meters, or 4,000 square feet, of light-collecting area.
-The GMT primary mirrors are being made at the Steward Observatory Mirror Lab (SOML) in Tucson, Arizona.
+When finished, the telescope will stand 65-meters high, with seven of the largest telescope mirrors ever employed.
+Each mirror will be 8.4 meters in diameter and together will provide more than 368 meters, or 3,691 square feet, of light-collecting area.
+The GMT primary mirrors are being made at the Richard F. Caris Mirror Lab in Tucson, Arizona.